Skip to content

 A practice may have different value to different buyers

-Many dentists talk about valuation as if it were objective and universal.
+Many dentists talk about valuation as if it is completely fixed, objective, and the same for every buyer.

 It is not.

-A deal can be “fair” in the market and still be wrong for your first year, your clinical comfort zone, or your ability to preserve the revenue that justified the price.
+Because a deal can be fair in the market and still be wrong for your first year of ownership.
+It can be fairly valued and still stretch your clinical comfort zone, your leadership experience, or your ability to maintain the revenue that justified the price.

 This is one of the clearest ways to judge value.

-Some practices are successful because they are well-built.
+Some practices are successful because they are well-built operationally.

-A well-built practice has strong systems, predictable recall, disciplined collections, clear team roles, reliable scheduling patterns, and a repeatable patient experience.
-The office runs because the structure works.
+A well-built practice has strong operating systems, predictable recall, disciplined collections, clear team roles, reliable scheduling patterns, and a repeatable patient experience.
+The office runs smoothly because the structure behind it works.

 A well-carried practice is different.
 The seller personally holds everything together.
 The team relies on unwritten habits.
 Patients trust one person more than they trust the practice.
 Important knowledge lives in people, not systems.
 Problems get solved informally, not structurally.

-A performance often weakens after transition.
-A machine is more transferable, and transferability is a major part of real value.
+Individual practice performance often changes after transition.
+A dental practice with strong systems in place is an easier transition and a major part of long-term practice value.

 The question is not just whether the office has been successful.
-It is why it has been successful.
+It is what has actually made it successful?

-If the answer is mostly one person, the value is more fragile than it appears.
+If the answer is mostly one person, the value may be more fragile than it appears.

 Where practice value usually breaks after a transition

-Experienced buyers pay attention to failure points, not just strengths.
+Experienced buyers pay attention to potential failure points, not just strengths.

 That is because valuation is not only about what creates value.
 It is also about what causes value to erode after closing.